-Bronwyn was re-elected as the Labor member for the Thomastown electorate at the 2018 State Election.
-Bronwyn is currently the Parliamentary Secretary for Workplace Safety.
+Bronwyn was re-elected as the Labor member for the Thomastown electorate at the 2022 State Election.
+Bronwyn is currently the Parliamentary Secretary for Job.

 Before entering Parliament, Bronwyn was Secretary, Food and Confectionary Division, Australian Manufacturing Workers Union from 1999 – 2006.
 She then served as an Industrial Campaigns Officer, Victorian Trades Hall from 2006 – 2010.